MicrosoftDocs/powerShell-Docs.sv-se/dsc/pull-server/pullServer.md

     }
     ```

-6. Kör sedan konfigurationen skicka tumavtrycket för SSL-certifikat som den **certificateThumbPrint** parameter och en GUID-registrering nyckel som den **RegistrationKey** parameter:
+6. Kör konfigurationen och skicka tumavtrycket för SSL-certifikatet som parametern **certificateThumbPrint** och en GUID-registrerings nyckel som parametern **RegistrationKey** :

     ```powershell
     # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store